tomstorey/c1600re/README.md

 If the initialisation completes successfully, the card is now readable.

 Write access is still a work in progress.
-Attempting a write to address 0x08000000 produces a bus error due to write protection.
-Initially I thought that bit 7 of the Socket Access Control Register may have been a write access enable bit, but this error occurrs regardless of the state of that bit.
-Therefore, I think there may be some kind of command that needs to be issued to the flash card to disable write protection, or there is additional controller initialisation to be performed.
 TODO

 ## Peripherals